edjiang/CodeDay-Guide/CodeDay.md

 ---------------------
 Most competitions targeted at students are about winning awards for a resume.
 In fact, companies often sponsor them as lead-gen for getting interns.

 CodeDay provides opportunities for students to do truly amazing things.
-Our events aren't about preparing to make something cool sometime in the future. **At CodeDays, students make amazing products.**
+Our events aren't about preparing to make something cool sometime in the future. **At CodeDays, students build amazing things.**

 About StudentRND
 -----------------